kieran036/ad_hoc_analyses/README.md

-# Ad hoc analyses
+# Small ad hoc analyses

-### Collection of my shareable previous ad hoc analyses.
+### Collection of my shareable small ad hoc analyses.

 Purpose: To host, reuse, and share my code used in analyses, for myself and others interested in viewing or reusing.